 The Donkey Sanctuary has produced this guide to help with stable measurements for your donkeys, find out the optimum stable sizes and layouts to ensure your donkeys' safety and well-being.

 It is advisable to have a bottom bolt as some donkeys can learn to undo the top one.
-A bottom bolt will also prevent your donkeys from getting feet caught in the door should they kick it.
+A bottom bolt will also prevent the donkey from getting their foot caught in the door should he kick it.
 Kick bolts are the easiest to use as they can be operated with your foot.

 Floor level feeder